Zamir Jafri

 Syed Zamir Jafri (1 January 1916 – 12 May 1999) was a Pakistani poet, humorist, columnist, and a former military person, known for his contribution to Urdu humorous poetry.

+He was also a noted Pakistani civil servant and an officer in the Pakistan Armed Forces.

 Early life

 He was born in Chak Abdul Khaliq, Jhelum, British India (now in Punjab, Pakistan).
-He was the father of professional cricketer Syed Imtanan Zamir and the General Ehtisham Zamir, who served as the head of the Inter-Services Intelligence (ISI)'s political cell.
+He was the father of professional cricketer Syed Imtanan Zamir and General Syed Ehtesham Zamir, who served as the head of the Inter-Services Intelligence (ISI)'s political cell.

 Career

 Jafri was assigned to the Far East during his service in the Pakistan Army Education Corps, where he also took part in the Indo-Pakistani War of 1947–1948 and 1965.
 He retired from the army with the rank of major in 1965.

 Following his retirement, he became the first director of Public Relations at the Capital Development Authority (CDA), the organization responsible for planning and developing Islamabad, Pakistan's newly designated capital.
 During his tenure of over fifteen years, he played a central role in the naming of the city's roads, residential sectors, and commercial areas.

 Subsequently, Jafri held several government and advisory positions, including deputy director-general of the Pakistan National Centre in the Ministry of Information, advisor to the chief commissioner for Afghan Refugees, and chief editor at the Pakistan Academy of Letters.